axonivy/branding-images/README.md

 # README

-Images for the Axon Ivy Product Documentation
+Images for the Axon Ivy Designer

+This repo is enabling small ivy-core repos by providing large blobs via Maven.